 As anticipated, the proposed final rule is already being challenged along constitutional grounds.
 Assuming for a moment that the proposed final rule survives the legal challenges it currently faces, we anticipate additional legal challenges to the scope of the final rule when/if it is eventually published.
 If you are curious how the FTC’s proposed rule might affect you or your business, contact a member of our team today.

-Contributions to this blog by Chris Mtanos.
+Contributions to this blog by Joseph Ford and Chris Mtanos.